iorin-io/iorin-io/README.md

 # Iori Takahashi

 - B3 | Student of University of Tsukuba
-  - School of Informatics, College of Media Arts, Science and Technology (MAST22)
+  - School of Informatics, College of Media Arts, Science and Technology (MAST22 AC)

 - Studying
   - Next.js